stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### LYDIA

-The stakes are admin.
+The stakes are *admin*.

-#### TIM

-Yes.

 #### ALEX

-No, no, I haven't been in a scene.
-It's passed from whoever's in a scene I thought.
+No no no, I haven't been in a scene.
+It's passed from whoever's in a scene, I thought.

 #### BEN

-Ah, no, It's-- you go around in a circle.
+Ah, no, it's--you go around in a circle.

 #### ALEX